tn-aixpa/rs-deforestation/docs/howto/workflow.md

 ## 6. Register workflow

-Register workflow 'pipeline_deforestation' in the project.
+<p align="justify">Register workflow 'pipeline_deforestation' in the project.
 In the following step, we register the workflow using the committed version of pipeline source code on project git repository.
-It is required to update the 'code_src' url with github username and personal access token in the code cell below
+It is required to update the 'code_src' url with github username and personal access token in the code cell below</p>

 ```python
 workflow = proj.new_workflow(